jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U18: Stay on target [U18]

-It is important to understand that as long as you have specified a 'source' and a 'target' location when you are moving a file, then it doesnâ€™t matter what your current directory is.
+It is important to understand that as long as you have specified a 'source' and a 'target' location when you are moving a file, then it doesn't matter what your current directory is.
 You can move or copy things within the same directory or between different directories regardless of whether you are â€œinâ€ any of those directories.
 Moving directories is just like moving files:

 	$ mkdir Temp2
 	$ ls